-Below we have listed out the training tips that you should focus most intently on.
-If you want to be an elite level player, you will need every single one of these tips.
+Below we have listed the training tips that you should focus most intently on.
+If you want to be an elite-level player, you will need every single one of these tips.

 While it is certainly possible to focus on other sports and still train for basketball, this sport requires a lot of attention and time to become great.